DaCaseo/mcwr/README.md

 # MCWR
-### THIS IS NOT FINISHED
+### THIS DOES NOT WORK YET, DO NOT USE IT
-MCWR is a minecraft server manager written in rust.
-It aims to have:
+MCWR is a minecraft server wrapper written in rust.
+It aims to be as simple and concise as possible while still being reasonably feature complete.

-- Simplicity
+## Features
+- [ ] Run servers in background and access console with tmux
-- Quick creation of new Vanilla, Paper/Spigot, and other servers
+- [ ] Quick and easy creation of vanilla, paper/spigot, bungeecord, and modded servers
-- Support for BungeeCord
-- Support for multiple worlds

-This server manager is meant to be very minimal.
-This is **not** meant to eliminate manually editing server config files or plugins, it is simply to prevent you from having to type the same commands so often when creating or managing servers.
+- [ ] Quick shortcuts for common actions like editing config files and restarting the server
+- [ ] Simple backup solution

+## Goals
+- Commands should be simple to understand and as short as possible
+- Few unnecessary features (no need to do in a wrapper what plugins can already do)

 ## Disclaimers
-I wrote this primarily to learn rust, I am happy to take feedback and suggestions but ***EXPECT ISSUES***
+I wrote this primarily to learn rust and help me manage my own servers.
+I would love feedback and suggestions but since I am new to rust ***EXPECT ISSUES***